 The Foundation and the PTA work hand-in-hand and complement each other, but they are governed separately and have distinctly different missions and purposes.
 The PTA primarily focuses on the day-to-day running of the school and coordinates school needs covered under the NC PTA by laws, whereas the Foundation focuses more on enhancing the academic educators and IB environment and is able to do more long-term planning.
+PTA is not able to fund teacher salaries, only the Foundation can do this.
 The J.Y.
 Joyner Foundation was organized in the 2015 school year and is a legal 501(c)(3) IRS non profit organization.

 The Foundation raises money and prioritizes expenditures to benefit Joyner students, teachers, and the school as a whole.
 We consider both on-going and new needs in deciding how to allocate funds.

 Specifically, the Foundation raises and spends money to support the teachers (salary, supplies, and materials) In particular, last year we lost 1.5 Spanish teachers.
 JYJ is an IB Spanish magnet school.
 We must protect the integrity of the curriculum of Joyner, by making sure we can afford our teachers.
 Wake County reduced our teacher salary budget last year and we lost these teachers.
 Our curriculum and educators help make JYJ the special school it is.